 Since everyone has unique needs, I recommend a skin care consultation with a Licensed Provider.
 They will be able to provide you with a personalized treatment plan to maximize your results based on your short and long-term skin care goals.

 Skin Cancer & Dermatology Institute is a premiere dermatological provider in the Greater Reno-Tahoe area.
 Our primary focus is to provide the best patient care across various areas, from medical dermatology, and cosmetic dermatology to dermatopathology.
 We do this by providing you with the highest expertise and newest technology and a passion for caring about our patients and their health.
-Book an appointment at any of our ten locations.
+Book an appointment at any of our eleven locations.

 About the Author